 In addition to programs at the three universities, the Crescent Foundation supports a range of initiatives including:

-- The ‘What Matters’ competition organised by the Whitlam Institute at Western Sydney University – an initiative which encourages young school students nationwide to speak up and write about what matters to them.
+The ‘What Matters’ competition organised by the Whitlam Institute at Western Sydney University – an initiative that encourages young school students nationwide to speak up and write about what matters to them.